Is Okta Quantum Safe?

 Scan your Okta-connected identity infrastructure with QScout.
 Classify identity as Tier-1 PQC migration priority.
 Audit all SAML certificates, OAuth signing keys, and OIDC configurations.
 Monitor Okta security advisories for PQC announcements.

-QScout discovers every instance of Okta across your infrastructure in 7 days — with zero operational disruption.
+QScout discovers instances of Okta across your infrastructure in 7 days — designed to minimize operational disruption.
 72-hour time to first findings.